 Cerritos, California

-Welcome to the Cerritos Nursing Home Neglect website for the Law Offices of Ben Yeroushalmi.
+Welcome to the Cerritos Nursing Home Neglect website for the Yeroushalmi Law.
 We created this website to make you aware of the obligations that skilled nursing facilities have towards their patients and what your options are if the facility has failed to meet those obligations.

 Incorporated on April 24, 1956, Cerritos was formerly known as Dairy Valley because of the preponderance of dairy farms in the area at that time.
 Cerritos was one of the first cities in Los Angeles County to build large retail zones, such as the Los Cerritos Center and the Cerritos Auto Square.
 Profits were reinvested by city leaders into public works projects and community services such as the Cerritos Center for the Performing Arts, the Cerritos Millennium Library and the Cerritos Sculpture Gardens.
 At the 2010 US Census, the population was 49,041.
 Cerritos has no Skilled Nursing Facilities, but you can search this website for one convenient to you.